luanguimaraesla/pandocker/README.md

 ```
 Look the values on the [@tbl:unique-table-ref]
 # becomes:
-# Look the values on the Table 1
+# Look the values on Table 1
 ```

-The value '1' is the order of this table on the final document.
+The value '1' is the order of this table in the final document.
 You can learn more about `pandoc-crossref` at https://github.com/lierdakil/pandoc-crossref.

 ### Templates

 The template is a `.latex` file.
-It's description is under the theme of this explanation.
+Its description is under the theme of this explanation.
 You can learn how to create your own template at this simple example: https://gist.github.com/michaelt/1017790